Obtain a FedRAMP Authorization. Ensure a Smooth Journey with Hyperproof.

 Note that FedRAMP does not supersede local or regional laws, government regulations, or other legal requirements.

-What Security Controls Does FedRAMP require?
+What Security Controls Does FedRAMP Require?

 When creating the baseline for FedRAMP, the JAB used the NIST SP 800-53 catalog of controls with certain modifications for the unique risks for cloud computing environments.
 It’s likely that many controls existing already in your organization will satisfy controls in the FedRAMP templates.
 Some controls might require you to implement new tools, while others will need changes to be made in existing systems.
 For a full list of requirements and controls, you can download the Security Controls Baseline.
 It’s important to remember that the baseline is the minimum you’ll need to do, and the agency you work with might require additional requirements above the baseline.